firstbirdtech/api-docs/source/includes/_applications.md

 }
 ```

-In order to Rate a Job Application you have to use the following request
+In order to rate a Job Application you have to use the following request

 ### HTTP Request